 Studio photographers will appreciate that the Canon 1D Mark IV (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The X100F is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the 1D Mark IV has been discontinued (but it can be found pre-owned on eBay).
 There has not been a direct replacement model for the 1D Mark IV from Canon.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 Review summary: Canon 1D Mark IV vs Fujifilm X100F

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark IV or the Fujifilm X100F – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS-1D Mark IV:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.